binaryphile/binaryphile.github.io/_posts/2018-09-16-approach-bash-like-a-developer-part-24-passing-arrays.md

 myfunc $argument
 {% endhighlight %}

 So, that works pretty well.
+There is one potential pitfall, which is that this technique doesn't preserve the same indexing if the elements of the original array are sparse at all.
+The new array starts at index zero and is contiguous.
+I've never run into a situation where this is a problem, but it could be.

-Unfortunately, once you have an array which contains values with spaces, things get more complicated.
+The real problem with this technique is that once you have an array which contains values with spaces, things get more complicated.
 You could put quotes in the value:

 {% highlight bash %}
 argument='"a value" "another value"'